 You don’t even need a college degree to be a coder.

-So what is a coder?
+So, what is a coder?

-Unfortunately many software engineers remain in this phase for their whole career.
+Unfortunately, many software engineers remain in this phase for their whole career.

 If you’re just a coder, your pay won’t be great because your skills are easily replaceable.

-If you remain just a coder, your promotions will be severely limited.
+And if you remain just a coder, your promotions will be severely limited.

-You need at least to evolve to the next phase for this to happen.
+You need to evolve at least to the next phase for this to happen.

 You need to be a programmer.

 Once you have learned the basics of at least two programming languages (preferably one statically-typed and one dynamically-typed), you are a solid coder.